marcingrzejszczak/marcingrzejszczak.github.io/source/_posts/2016-03-25-spring-cloud-sleuth-rc1-deployed.markdown

 Span joinTrace(T carrier);
 ```

-Its purpose it to create a Span from the provided carrier.
+Its purpose is to create a Span from the provided carrier.
 Let's have the same assumption as with the `SpanInjector` and let's consider a case where traceId header is named `correlationId` and spanId header is `mySpanId`.
 Then we customize the Spring context by providing our own implementation of the `SpanExtractor`:

 ```
 class CustomHttpServletRequestSpanExtractor implements SpanExtractor<HttpServletRequest> {